 While at first this may seem like a drawback, security plastic's lower density compared to security glass is actually an advantage.
 Plexiglass acrylic sheeting weighs significantly less than standard glass, so it's easier to install and transport.
 Polycarbonate sheets are even stronger than Plexiglass, yet remain less dense than standard safety glass.

 The lower density in security plastic also means that, rather than breaking or shattering upon impact, it bends.
 It is much more difficult to punch through security plastic, meaning that after a few blows and making a ton of noise, anyone attempting a break-in will likely run off rather than risk being caught.

-Plastic security glazing films are another, more cost-effective way to fortify current security glass windows.
+Plastic security glazing films add an additional layer of fortification to glass and plexiglass windows.
 Rather than fully replacing your windows, an additional layer can simply be applied without sacrificing clarity.
 Some safety glass already comes with this additional layer, which is generally a sheet of vinyl between two sheets of glass.

 On top of being far stronger than most standard glass, security plastic can also help lower your utility bills.
 Acrylic tends to be 20% more efficient at weathering temperature fluctuations than standard silica glass.
 Safety plastic will help maintain comfortable temperatures in your home or business without sacrificing clarity or security.

 To Sum Up The Advantages Of Plastic Security Glazing: